CameronCSS/Data-Analysis/Data-Notebooks/README.md

 You can find Rob's profile on kaggle [here](https://www.kaggle.com/robikscube)

 This is the first Kaggle competition I have entered, and the first time I have tried using predictive models.

-##### ▶️ You can view the full current model and output of my Entry [HERE](https://github.com/CameronCSS/Programming-Languages/blob/main/Data%20Notebooks/rob-sleep-predictions.ipynb)

 ### Data Preview :